 No student may be admitted later than 10 days after the opening of an academic session except by special permission of the Dean.

 Attendance at all regularly scheduled classes is expected and attendance at scheduled clinical sessions is required.
 Attendance in class and clinic will be monitored.
-Each course director determines the method of monitoring attendance for his/her course.
+Each course director determines the method of monitoring attendance for his/her/their course.
 Failure to attend class or clinic could result in failure of a course.

 Planned absences should be worked out in consultation with course directors, appropriate clinical staff and patients as necessary.